ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If yes, then use a signed integer type [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).
 If you use an unsigned integer instead and accidentally wrap then you will get well-defined silently incorrect behavior that can be difficult to detect.
-See _Disadvantages Of Unsigned_ > _Impossible To Reliable Detect Underflow_.
+See _Detecting Error States_ > _Detecting Overflow_.
 With a signed integer type we can use tools such as sanitizers [(55)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) to detect and signal signed integer over- and underflow in our testing pipeline.
 This won't detect cases in production though, which is a cause for concern, since we usually don't ship binaries built with sanitizers enabled [53](https://lemire.me/blog/2019/05/16/building-better-software-with-better-tools-sanitizers-versus-valgrind/).
-We can also compile with the `-ftrapv` flag to catch signed under- and overflow [(54)](https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html).
+We can also compile with the `-ftrapv` flag to catch signed under- and overflow [(54)](https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html), though this comes with a performance cost.
+We can also compile with `-fwrapv` to eliminate the undefined behavior and get wrapping behavior also with signed integers.

 We must ensure we never cause an overflow when computing indices or buffer sizes [(37)](https://wiki.sei.cmu.edu/confluence/display/c/INT30-C.+Ensure+that+unsigned+integer+operations+do+not+wrap).
 It doesn't matter, from a correctness point of view, if the result is defined by the language or not, it is still wrong.